OVERVIEW

 Compliance and placement requirements vary from site to site.
 The Clinical Learning and Placement Support Team ensure students meet site-specific compliance and documentation requirements at the selected site.

-All students enrolled in D224-Global and Population Health and or D225-Emerging Professional Practice completing Field Experience hours will be required to complete the standard compliance requirements prior to starting any Field Experience hours.
-The standard compliance requirements for WGU LSH Students in our 202202 BSNU and undergrad RN-MSN programs include but are not limited to:
+All students enrolled in field experience courses must complete the standard compliance requirements before starting any field experience hours.
+The standard compliance requirements for WGU LSH students in our undergraduate RN-BSN and RN-MSN programs include by are not limited to:

 Compliance Steps